Calvin Perry Stone: Early life

 Stone was born on February 28, 1892, on a farm in Jay County, Indiana.
 He was the seventh of Ezekiel and Emily Brinkerhoff Stone's eight children, the youngest boy.
-Stone's father died when he was 5 years old, and while at the funeral, the family's house burned down.
+Stone's father died when he was 5 years old, and while the family was at the funeral, their house burned down.
 This resulted in years of struggle for his family, teaching Stone the potential that can result from great effort.

 While the only book in the family library was the Bible, Stone and his siblings received encouragement to pursue higher learning from family and the social environment, as well as practical support from their mother.
 Stone began school at the age of 6, and by age 15 began studying at Valparaiso University.
 He obtained his bachelor of science in 3 years (1910), and began teaching at a local high school.
 While teaching he continued to take summer courses and obtained a bachelor of arts in classics from the same university (1913).

 Education and military service

-Stone earned his master's, under the guidance of Melvin Haggerty, at Indiana University.
+Stone earned his master's, under the guidance of Melvin Haggerty, at Indiana University Bloomington.
 Haggerty then encouraged Stone to join him in his move to the University of Minnesota, where Stone began his doctoral work.
 During his early years as a doctoral student Stone also accepted a position as director of research at the Indiana State Reformatory, which he held until his entrance into the Army.
 During this time Stone also married his wife, Minnie Ruth Kemper, whom he had met at Valparaiso.

 Stone entered Officer's Candidate School in August 1917, where his knowledge of Psychology was quickly recognized.
 He became a psychological examiner at Camp Taylor in Louisville, Kentucky, where he caught the attention of Robert Yerkes.
 Stone went on to become that adjunct and assistant director of training at Camp Greenleaf in Chattanooga Tennessee, eventually being discharged having attained the rank of captain.

 After leaving the Army Stone returned to the University of Minnesota to complete his doctoral work.
 However, he was then under the advisement of Karl Lashley, while also working with A.T.
 Rasmussen, a professor of Anatomy.
 He received his Ph.D. in 1921, and during that time he also had 2 sons James (1918) and Robert (1920).